 - Submitted in timely fashion to the CPC.
-First the two-page Project Summary (see Section 9), and if acceptable, then the Project Application form (see Section 11) - Eligible for the CPA funding according to the requirements described in the CPA legislation - Is consistent with the 2011 Groton Master Plan and 2019-2026 Groton Open Space and Recreation Plan.
-See Section 2.2.1 and the Housing Production Plan. - Project Application contains appropriately detailed Management plan and itemized project scope, describing items and estimating cost. (the exception is money approved for the Conservation Commission Fund or the Affordable Housing Trust) - Receives endorsement by other municipal boards and/or departments, and as applicable has the approval of the Groton Historical Commission - Establishes that applicant has site control of the project, written consent of the property owner, or, in the case of municipal property, approval of the Select Board.
+First the two-page CPA Preliminary Proposal (see Section 8 and Appendix A), and if acceptable, then the CPA Project Application Proposal form (Appendix B) - Eligible for the CPA funding according to the requirements described in the CPA legislation - Is consistent with the 2011 Groton Master Plan and 2019-2026 Groton Open Space and Recreation Plan.
+See Section 2.2.1 and the Housing Production Plan. - Project Proposal contains appropriately detailed Management plan and itemized project scope, describing items and estimating cost. (the exception is money approved for the Conservation Commission Fund or the Affordable Housing Trust) - Receives endorsement by other municipal boards and/or departments, and as applicable has the approval of the Groton Historical Commission - Establishes that applicant has site control of the project, written consent of the property owner, or, in the case of municipal property, approval of the Select Board.